Thursday, 29 June 2017

 The one nod to chivalry displayed by the government's forces again comes from Hauk.
 Following the mission's completion he makes himself available to Snake, asking him if he still wants to kill him.
 Hauk is acknowledging something unspoken, that perhaps by serving this power structure he actually does deserve to die.
 Snake, the uncompromised hero would actually redeem Hauk somewhat if he chose to take his life.
 The gesture is immediately poisoned by The Warden's insistence on pitching Snake a potential return to the fold after it's clear that the jail-breaker has chosen to stay his hand.
 Russell's limping, injured hero couldn't be less interested.

-Once in New York all bets are off, it doesn't matter if you can talk big or have access to incredible technology, are you vicious?
+Once on Manhattan Island all bets are off, it doesn't matter if you can talk big or have access to incredible technology, are you vicious?
 Will you strike first?
 Escape has a feral quality, man reduced to teeth and claws, roaming around the ruins of a financial fortress.
 Carpenter and cinematographer Dean Cundey shoot dark and wide, allowing the gutted mise en scene to tell a story and communicate the stakes.
-Snake is never alone once he enters Manhattan.
+Snake is never alone once he enters the prison city.
 There's always something or someone else in the frame, running interference or sizing him up.

 Escape communicates a state of complete hostility.
 The film barely jumps around, the opening act in particular charts its discoveries by Snake's slow, hesitant pace.
 This segment, the film's best, has no sense of release in it.
 Snake is given an impossible task then we watch his attempt slowly unfold.
 Carpenter's film delights in this sense of pressure, the siege mentality of his horror films bleeding into the language of action / adventure.
 Pointedly, Snake does not surmount every challenge or bend the devastated city to his will, the film's too canny for that.
 Snake creeps around the pitch black streets as quietly as he can, waiting for an opportune moment to lash out and do some damage.